 - User login activities and any configuration changes made on the device.

 - Data related to mail flow.
 This data is the same information as that used to build the Message Log in the Barracuda Email Security Gateway.

-From the ADVANCED > Troubleshooting page, use the Monitor Web Syslog button view the web syslog output.
+From the ADVANCED > Troubleshooting page, click Monitor Web Syslog to view the web syslog output.
 You can also configure a syslog server as described in Using a Syslog Server to Centrally Monitor System Logs.

 Limiting User Access